AILab-FOI/GEAR/README.md

 - **Providers** offer *services* that consumers can request.
 Providers have a *budget* that they can spend on services.
 Providers can *accept* or *reject* requests from consumers.
 Providers can *inform* consumers when a service is complete.

 One of the main goals of the original recipeWorld is to study the emergence of *networks* between consumers and providers.
 The network is formed by the *requests* and *inform* messages that are exchanged between consumers and providers.
 The network is analysed using *network analysis* techniques to study the emergence of *communities* and *hubs*.
 This feature is not implemented in this version of the GEAR, although agents do communicate with each other, and a log of all messages and interaction is kept.

+## Main Features of the GEAR

+GEAR agents extend the basic SPADE agents with a *personality* and an *inventory*.
+The personality is represented by a *personality profile* that contains scores for each of the Big Five personality traits and their facets.
+The inventory contains *items* that can be exchanged between agents.
+Items can have a *quantity* and *features*.

+Another addition to the system is the inclusion of gamification techniques that are applied to the service proposal agents.
+The techniques are valued based on the personality of the agent, the reward that is offered for the service, and the personality the gamification technique is intended for.

+### Personality Profiles

+The personality profiles are based on the Five Factor Model[^mccrae2006PersonalityAdulthoodFiveFactor] of personality traits and their facets.
+This personality model recognises five main personality traits:

+1. **Openness** (inventive/curious vs. consistent/cautious)
+2. **Conscientiousness** (efficient/organized vs. easy-going/careless)
+3. **Extraversion** (outgoing/energetic vs. solitary/reserved)
+4. **Agreeableness** (friendly/compassionate vs. critical/rational)
+5. **Neuroticism** (sensitive/nervous vs. resilient/confident)

+Each of these traits is further divided into six facets that influence each trait:

+- Openness: Fantasy, Aesthetics, Feelings, Actions, Ideas, Values
+- Conscientiousness: Competence, Order, Dutifulness, Achievement striving, Self-Discipline, Deliberation
+- Extraversion: Warmth, Gregariousness, Assertiveness, Activity, Excitement seeking, Positive emotions
+- Agreeableness: Trust, Straightforwardness, Altruism, Compliance, Modesty, Tender-mindedness
+- Neuroticism: Anxiety, Angry hostility, Depression, Self-Consciousness, Impulsiveness, Vulnerability

+The traits and facets are defined in the `utils.personality` module.
+The personality profiles are represented as a list of scores for each of the facets.
+The scores are in the range [0, 1], where 0 represents the lowest score and 1 represents the highest score.
+Some predefined personality profiles are stored in the `utils.personality_profiles` module.

+### Gamification Techniques

+The gamification techniques are defined in the `utils.gamification` module.
+These techniques are applied to the service proposal agents.
+Each gamification technique is valued based on the personality of the agent, the reward that is offered for the service, and the personality the gamification technique is intended for.
+These factors determine how strong an influence the gamification technique has on the subject agent.

 ## Install and Run